Hearst Opinion Writing Competition Winners Named

 BROADCAST NEWS:

-Photojournalism medallions are awarded to: SAN FRANCISCO STATE UNIVERSITY, Fourth Place; UNIVERSITY OF MISSOURI, Fifth Place; SOUTHERN ILLINOIS UNIVERSITY, CARBONDALE, Sixth Place; UNIVERSITY OF KENTUCKY, Seventh Place; UNIVERSITY OF MINNESOTA, Eighth Place; OHIO UNIVERSITY, Ninth Place; ARIZONA STATE UNIVERSITY, Tenth Place.
+Photojournalism medallions are awarded to: CENTRAL MICHIGAN UNIVERSITY, Fourth Place; UNIVERSITY OF FLORIDA, Fifth Place; UNIVERSITY OF KENTUCKY, Sixth Place; UNIVERSITY OF MONTANA, Seventh Place; UNIVERSITY OF COLORADO, Eighth Place; UNIVERSITY OF MISSOURI, Ninth Place; SYRACUSE UNIVERSITY, Tenth Place.

 The Hearst Journalism Awards Program operates under the auspices of the accredited schools of the Association of Schools of Journalism and Mass Communication.
 It is fully funded and administered by The William Randolph Hearst Foundation.
-Currently, 110 accredited undergraduate schools of journalism in the are eligible to participate in the program, which awards more than $550,000 in scholarships and grants annually.
+Currently, 110 accredited undergraduate schools of journalism in the are eligible to participate in the program, which awards up to $550,000 in scholarships and grants annually.

 Contact: